 - Does the horse need to be deceased?
 Yes.

 - What kinds of accomplishments does the horse need to have?
 Nominees should be outstanding sires, dams, competitors or must have brought exceptional visibility to the American Quarter Horse.

 - Does the horse have to be a registered American Quarter Horse?
 The nominee can be either an American Quarter Horse or Thoroughbred.

 - Where do I find the nomination form?
-In the Resources section of AQHA’s website.
+In the Forms section of AQHA’s website.

 - Do I need to fill out the biographical form?
 Yes.

 - When are nominations due?
 Nominations are due December 1 for consideration for the following year.
 For example, nominations received by December 1, 2016, will be reviewed in 2017 for induction in 2018.